 Chris Krepline – Field Manager

 The Green Bay Rockers announced the hiring of Chris Krepline as their new Field Manager on November 10th, 2021.
 Krepline currently serves as the Head Baseball Coach at Lawrence University in Appleton, where he has led the program since 2018.
+He recently led Lawrence to the first Conference title since 1979 in May 2022.

 “I am grateful to owner Mark Skogen and GM John Fanta for the opportunity to become the next Field Manager of the Green Bay Rockers,” said Krepline.
 “Being raised in the area, it is very exciting to have the opportunity to lead an organization that has brought such a passion for baseball to Green Bay.
 I take great pride in the product we put on the field and can’t wait to continue to enhance the strong culture of baseball that lives in Northeast Wisconsin.”